codefresh-io/docs.codefresh.io/_docs/new-helm/helm-releases-management.md

 max-width="40%"
 %}

-There are other tabs that show you the chart used, the values as well as the final manifests that were actually deployed
+There are other tabs that show you the chart used, the values as well as the final manifests that were actually deployed.

 {% include
 image.html